On Bidding with Securities: Risk Aversion and Positive Dependence: Abstract

 \section{Abstract}

-\cite{DeMarzo2005} considers auctions in which bids are selected from a completely ordered family of securities whose ultimate values are tied to the resource being auctioned.
-The paper defines a notion of relative \textit{steepness} of families of securities and shows that a steeper family provides a higher expected revenue to the seller.
-Two key assumptions are: (i) the buyers are risk-neutral; (ii) the random variables through which values and signals of the buyers are realized are affiliated.
-This paper studies the role of these assumptions and the consequences of relaxing them in the case of the second price auction.
-We show that the revenue ranking of families of securities of \cite{DeMarzo2005} holds for risk averse buyers.
-However, this ranking is not preserved if affiliation is relaxed to a less restrictive form of positive dependence among values and signals, namely, first order stochastic dominance.
-We then define the relative \textit{strong steepness} of families of securities and show that a strongly steeper family generates a higher expected revenue for the seller in the case of this more general form of positive dependence.
+\cite{DeMarzo2005} consider auctions in which bids are selected from a completely ordered family of securities whose values are tied to the resource being auctioned.
+The paper defines a notion of relative steepness of families of securities and shows that a steeper family provides greater expected revenue to the seller.
+Two assumptions are: the buyers are risk-neutral; the random variables through which values and signals of the buyers are realized are affiliated.
+We show that this revenue ranking holds for the second price auction in the case of risk-aversion.
+However, it does not hold if affiliation is relaxed to a less restrictive form of positive dependence, namely first order stochastic dominance (FOSD).
+We define the relative strong steepness of families of securities and show that it provides a necessary and sufficient condition for comparing two families in the FOSD case.
+All results extend to the English auction.